Clinical Trials in LGS

 STARS Phase 3 Staccato Alprazolam Study

-The STARS Phase 3 Staccato Alprazolam Study is designed for people who experience prolonged epileptic seizures, lasting more than 3 minutes.
-It is testing an inhaler containing an investigational drug to see whether it could help people who experience prolonged epileptic seizures.
+The STARS Phase 3 Staccato Alprazolam Study is designed for people who experience prolonged epileptic seizures lasting more than 3 minutes.
+It tests an inhaler containing an investigational drug to see whether it could help people who experience prolonged epileptic seizures.

 Learn More about Clinical Trials